Ordinance No. IX of 2010

 1. This Convention shall come into force on the ninetieth day following the date of deposit of the third instrument of ratification or accession.

-2. For each State ratifying or acceding to this Convention after the deposit of the third instrument of ratification or accession; this Convention shall enter into forte on the ninetieth day after deposit by such State of its instrument of ratification or accession.
+2. For each State ratifying or acceding to this Convention after the deposit of the third instrument of ratification or accession, this Convention shall enter into force on the ninetieth day after deposit by such State of its instrument of ratification or accession.

-1. Any Contracting State may denounce this Convention by a written notification to the Secretary-General of the United Nations Denunciation shall take effeet one year after the date of receipt of the notification by the Secretary-General.
+1. Any Contracting State may denounce this Convention by a written notification to the Secretary-General of the United Nations.
+Denunciation shall take effect one year after the date of receipt of the notification by the Secretary-General.

-3. This Convention shall continue to be applicable to arbitral awards in respect of which recognition or enforcement proceeding have been instituted before the denunciation takes effect.
+3. This Convention shall continue to be applicable to arbitral awards in respect of which recognition or enforcement proceedings have been instituted before the denunciation takes effect.

-(c) declarations and notifications under Articles 1, X and XI;
+(c) Declarations and notifications under articles I, X and XI;

-(d) the date upon which this Convention enters into force in accordance with Article X11; and
+(d) The date upon which this Convention enters into force in accordance with article XII; and